averissimo/open-links-in-tabs/README.md

 This is a fork of [Open Selected Links](https://addons.mozilla.org/en-US/firefox/addon/open-selected-links/?src=search) and all credit for code goes to [Daniel Veditz](https://addons.mozilla.org/en-US/firefox/user/daniel-veditz/)

 I just changed it to have a single context menu item and run the content-scripts at startup.

+Thanks @attekemppila for limiting number of concurrent tabs loading _(making it a smoother experience)_